 Does the collector have to follow any best codes of practice for a field area (e.g. specific ways of entering the field area, prohibited use of certain tools to extract samples or expose fresh rock surfaces, the amount of sampling allowed, the condition you should leave the area when finished).
 Please state where this information can be found.

+No

 Are export permits needed to export geological material (rocks, minerals, fossils, sediment)?
 Are different permits needed for national postal services and private postal services?

+None particularly.
+Only the permission from Geological Survey

 Are there any known issues of using certain shipping companies/postal companies when exporting samples outside the country?

+No

 Are there regulations about type-specimen deposition (i.e., may holotypes/paratypes be deposited at foreign institutions or is a law in place that necessitates the return of type material even when legally sampled and exported)?

+Greece is following the new EU regulation (by 2015) about type specimens property, which for any case is the museum that has been initially deposited (domestic or foreign)

 Additional comments:

+None